Options for Insuring Art and Art Collections

 by Carrie Van Brunt-Wiley

 Maybe you collect art because you're an appreciator of the finer things in life, see art as a form of alternative investment, or perhaps you're a lifelong artist who enjoys the art of others.
 Whatever your reasons, having an art collection is a most rewarding experience.
-Throughout history, various eras have given rise to infinite artistic visions.
-No matter what an individuals's aesthetic may be, it's possible to find artworks that express their unique personal tastes and preferences.
-Regardless of the type of art that you own or your reasons for collecting it, whether for enjoyment or investment, your collection likely holds significant value.
+No matter what your aesthetic may be, it's possible to find artworks that express your unique personal tastes and preferences.
+Regardless of the type of art you own or your reasons for collecting it, whether for enjoyment or investment, your collection likely holds significant value.
 So is it properly insured, and more importantly, is it insured to its full value?

 Home and Renter Insurance